-(Jonah 1:8) Then they said to him, "Tell us on whose account this evil has come upon us.
-What is your occupation?
-And where do you come from?
-What is your country?
-And of what people are you?"
+(Jonah 1:8) Then said they unto him, Tell us, we pray thee, for whose cause this evil is upon us; What is thine occupation? and whence comest thou? what is thy country? and of what people art thou?

 In order to be just, these sailors held court to determine Jonah's guilt and how they should rightly respond.
 They did not want to do wrong to Jonah just because the lot fell to him.
 Jonah's work was "prophet of God."
 Jonah had come from receiving and refusing to obey a direct command from God (that's what his fleeing really meant).
 He did not want to lead pagans to God (those in Nineveh especially).
 He was from Israel.
 He was a "Hebrew": "the people of God."
 He would soon learn that God loved everyone.